KhronosGroup/glTF-Asset-Generator/README.md

 ## Where can I find the generated assets?
 * The generated assets wil be located in `glTF-Asset-Generator/Source/bin/Debug`, within their own subdirectories
-  - i.e. Materials, PbrMetallicRoughness, Sampler
+  - i.e. Materials, PbrMetallicRoughness, Sampler, etc.

 * Alternatively, you can locate the pre-generated assets in the [generated-assets](https://github.com/bghgary/glTF-Asset-Generator/tree/generated-assets) branch